Top Security Vulnerabilities in Legal Services

 Business Email Compromise and Wire Fraud

-Business email compromise (BEC) represents the most financially damaging threat to law firms, particularly those handling real estate transactions, settlements, or escrow.
+Business email compromise represents the most financially damaging threat to law firms, particularly those handling real estate transactions, settlements, or escrow.
 Attackers compromise attorney email accounts through phishing, password reuse, or credential stuffing, then monitor communications waiting for wire transfer opportunities.

 In real estate transactions, attackers intercept communications between attorneys, title companies, and clients, sending fraudulent wire transfer instructions that appear to come from legitimate parties.
-The instructions typically arrive just before closing with urgent requests to wire funds to fraudulent accounts, often mimicking the communication style of the impersonated party.
+The instructions typically arrive just before closing with urgent requests to wire funds to fraudulent accounts.
+By the time the fraud is discovered, funds have been transferred through multiple accounts and countries, making recovery nearly impossible.

 Settlement wire fraud follows similar patterns, with attackers monitoring litigation communications, identifying upcoming settlements, and sending fraudulent wire instructions purporting to come from opposing counsel or settlement administrators.
-By the time the fraud is discovered, funds have been transferred through multiple accounts and countries, making recovery nearly impossible.
+The sophistication of these attacks has increased dramatically in 2025, with attackers using AI to study email communications and mimic writing styles perfectly.

 Attorney email compromise provides access beyond immediate wire fraud opportunities.
 Attackers exfiltrate privileged communications, case strategies, settlement negotiations, and client confidential information.
 In some cases, attackers have sold privileged information to opposing parties or business competitors of firm clients.